 Work outside daytime weekday hours, especially night work, has long attracted regulatory attention.
 The International Labor Organization (ILO) alone has devoted eight conventions to night work, especially that performed by women and younger workers.
 The regulation of night work is typically justified on the grounds of concerns with workers' health, although their ability to meet family and social responsibilities is also a concern.
 Accordingly, most rules addressing the issue are targeted at night workers' health conditions and at the specification of workers' rights to being transferred to a similar daytime job if they are, for reasons of health, seen as unfit for night work.
 Existing rules also often call for compensation for night work, either in the form of a compensatory rest period or additional pay.
-ILO Convention No. 171, for example, calls for various benefits that recognize the "nature of night work."
+ILO Convention No. 171, for example, calls for various benefits that recognize the

+"nature of night work."
 Many European nations and Japan (as well as many less developed countries) have followed this and similar recommendations and passed legislation that sets specific rules about the compensation of night workers.

-Table 1 describes rules on night and weekend work in a number of countries and makes the point that wage penalties mandated on employers of night workers are of interest to many nations.
+Table 1 describes rules on night and weekend work in a number of developed countries and makes the point that wage penalties mandated on employers of night workers are of interest to many nations.
 In many more countries than Table 1 suggests, especially in Europe, night work is addressed by collective agreements rather than legislatively.
-For example, a survey of collective bargaining covering Spanish firms shows that 49 percent of collective agreements establish a specific pay rate for night work that is on average 23 percent above the pay rate for similar daytime work.1 and whose impact is the focus of this study.2 The duration of work is set by collective agreement, but the law stipulates the maximum length of both the workday (8 hours) and the workweek (40 hours), with these limits extendable up to 10 hours per day and 50 hours per week.
+For example, a survey of collective bargaining covering Spanish firms shows that 49 percent of collective agreements establish a specific pay rate for night work that is on average 23 percent above the pay rate for similar daytime work.1

+Portuguese legislation, while allowing employers to organize working time as they see fit, sets a number of rules that may condition the timing of economic activity and whose impact is the focus of this study.2 The duration of work is set by collective agreement, but the law stipulates the maximum length of both the workday (8 hours) and the workweek (40 hours), with these limits extendable up to 10 hours per day and 50 hours per week.
 Overtime work is permitted in cases of an exceptional workload or if there is the risk of an imminent economic loss by the firm, but even then it is limited to a maximum of 200 hours per year.3 An overtime pay premium is due, varying from 50 to 100 percent of the straight-time wage rate depending on the number of consecutive overtime hours.